Local Coaching Courses

 At the University of Warwick Endurance Academy Training Day on 14th December 2008, two very useful documents were identified.

 Cook, G. (2001) Baseline Sports-Fitness Testing.
 In: B. Foran, ed.”
 High Performance Sports Conditioning”.
 Human Kinetics, Champaign.
 This document on the The Functional Movement Screen is available on-line and includes some video.
-For those who prefer to view a non-video full colour copy of the document use this link, or for a black& white version click here.
+For those who prefer to view a non-video full colour copy of the document use this link.

 Fredericson, M., Moore, T. (2005) “Core stabilisation training for middle and long-distance runners”.
 New Studies in Athletics.
 20:1; 25-37.